apigee/apigeetool-node/README.md

 (optional) If specified, uploads Node.js modules from your system to Apigee Edge rather than resolving the modules directly on Apigee Edge (the default behavior).

 `--virtualhosts  -v`
 (optional) A comma-separated list of virtual hosts that the deployed app will use.
 The two most common options are `default` and `secure`.
 The `default` option is always HTTP and `secure` is always HTTPS.
-By default, `apigeetool deploynodeapp` uses `default,secure`.
+By default, `apigeetool deployNodeApp` uses `default,secure`.

 `--bundled-dependencies`
 (optional) If specified, the source code will be uploaded with its `bundledDependencies` as defined in the `package.json`.